Mahendra687/WGSeq-Analysis/README.md

   **Genome indexing** is the pre-processing technique that allows the aligner to compress the size of the genome and also make searching the genome faster for a query sequence within the genome by decreasing time/space and increasing the efficiency of the aligner.

+**Genome annotation** is the process of attaching biological information to sequences.
+It consists of three main steps: identifying portions of the genome that do not code for proteins, identifying elements on the genome, a process called gene prediction, and attaching biological information to these elements.

+1. Structural Annotation: Sequence Features and Gene Prediction
+2. Functional Annotation: Similarity Searches (BLAST) and Identification of Gene Clusters

 ## **Tools for** Analysis:
 ![ngstool](https://user-images.githubusercontent.com/97247515/155968414-0872cb0c-828b-4888-8e30-1d311b1d7da2.png)